manutter51/barnum/README.md

         (if data
           (ok args)
           (ok (assoc args :data :default-value))))

+The `ok-return` function works like the `ok` function, except that if you have multiple handlers for an event, an `ok-return` result means that you've handled the event in the current handler, and no further handlers should be called.

 The `ok-go` function takes two arguments: the event key for the next event to fire, and the data to be returned by your handler.
 When you return an `ok-go`